Staying Safe in The Sun

-- Be aware of the UV index that day
+- Be aware of the UV index that day.
+Find out more *here*.

 - Set an alarm on your phone so you do not forget how long they have been in the sun.

-- Gradually build up to the maximum time tolerated
+- Watch carefully and gradually build up to the maximum time tolerated.

 - Put sunscreen on as soon as you start to worry about their skin.

-You know your child best and know what is safe for them.
-You may decide that taking supplements is a safer method for your child to get enough Vitamin D, especially if they have very sensitive skin.
+You know your child best and what is safe for them.
+You may decide the safest way for your child to get vitamin ‘D’is by giving a supplement.

 Babies and children, like adults, will be thirstier when it’s hot.
-The risk of dehydration is greater.
-They will be losing fluids through sweat too.
+They have a higher risk of dehydration.
+We lose fluids through sweat too.
 Offer drinks regularly and keep an eye on how much they are having.
 They should still be passing urine regularly.

-Babies and young children need extra protection from the sun because their skin is delicate can burn easily.
+Babies and young children need extra protection from the sun because their skin is even more delicate and can burn easily.
 Babies younger than 6 months of age are especially sensitive to the sun - keep them out of direct sunlight, in the shade.